Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds: Appendix

-Proceeding, taking into account that we use Proposition 3 in \cite{CDR} (see also Lemma 2.6 in \cite{Itoh}) to conclude that In particular, the equality holds if and only if $M^4$ is either flat or $\Bbb{H}^2_c\times\Bbb{H}^2_c /\Gamma,$ which establishes the fist assertion.
+At the same time, taking into account that we may use Proposition 3 in \cite{CDR} (see also Lemma 2.6 in \cite{Itoh}) to deduce In particular, the equality holds if and only if $M^4$ is either flat or $\Bbb{H}^2_c\times\Bbb{H}^2_c /\Gamma,$ which establishes the fist assertion.

-Next, the proof look likes that one of the previous assertion.
+Next, the proof of the second assertion looks like that one of the previous assertion.
 Indeed, without loss of generality we may assume that $M^4$ is self-dual.
-Hence we have
+In such a case, a standard computation allows us to obtain

-In order to conclude it suffices to use once more Proposition 3 in \cite{CDR} to arrive at which gives the requested result. \end{proof}
+To conclude it suffices to use again Proposition 3 in \cite{CDR} to achieve which gives the requested result. \end{proof}